rellix999/dismissibles-for-laravel/README.md

         ...

         // Only existing and active(!)
 Dismissibles are returned
-        // It's recommended to fetch these values through something like: config('dismissibles.new_years_popup.*)
+        // It's recommended to fetch these attribute values through something like: config('dismissibles.new_years_popup.*)
         $dismissible = Dismissible::firstOrCreate(
             ['name' => 'Happy New Year popup'],
             [